-- If your vehicle stays idle without driving for long-periods at a time.
-This eventually leads to a state known as “battery acid stratification”, caused by insufficient charge being applied by the vehicles alternator.
+- Leaving your vehicle idle without driving for long periods at a time.
+This eventually leads to a state known as “battery acid stratification”, caused by the insufficient charge being applied by the vehicle’s alternator.

 - The car battery is no longer covered because the warranty period has already expired.

-- The battery had not been properly installed and was damaged as a result.
+- The battery had not been correctly installed and was damaged as a result.

 - The battery was damaged or discharged due to faulty or careless handling and negligence.

-- The battery was used for an application the manufacturer considers inappropriate and unsuitable.
+- The battery was misused for an application the manufacturer considers inappropriate and unsuitable.

 - The external area is severely damaged or in poor physical condition.

-- The battery was not maintained and cared for properly, or an additive was added to the acid electrolyte solution.
+- The battery was not maintained and cared for properly or an additive added to the acid electrolyte solution.